 Ultimately, Miller-Davis declared Ahrens in default and made a claim under its performance bond.
 After the bonding company failed to perform, and Miller-Davis performed the corrective work itself, Miller-Davis commenced a lawsuit against Ahrens and its bonding company for breach of contract, damages under the bond and indemnification.
 Ahrens lost at a bench (nonjury) trial in Kalamazoo Circuit Court, and the judge awarded Miller-Davis almost \$350,000 in damages.
-Ahrens appealed from the judgment and limitations, the Supreme Court of Michigan addressed the issue of indemnification.
-Specifically, the Court looked at whether the indemnification clause in the Miller-Davis/Ahrens contract applies and if so, whether Miller-Davis is entitled to collect any damages from Ahrens as a result of a breach of that indemnification clause.
+Ahrens appealed from the judgment and after a series of intermediate appeals involving the statutes of repose and limitations (topics for another article altogether), the matter made its way back up to the highest state court in Michigan.